 NVH Performance Improvement Study Using a Dual Mass Flywheel (DMF), Inertia Ring Type Tuned Torsional Vibration Damper (TVD) and Single Mass Flywheel (SMF) in a Front Engine and Rear Wheel Driveline Architecture

-At present, a Dual Mass Flywheel (DMF) system is widely known to provide benefits on driveline induced noise, vibration and drivability over a Single Mass Flywheel (SMF).
+Abstract At present, a Dual Mass Flywheel (DMF) system is widely known to provide benefits on driveline induced noise, vibration and drivability over a Single Mass Flywheel (SMF).
 A well-tuned DMF provides nice isolation of torsional vibrations generated in periodic combustion process of automobile IC engines.
 Similarly, a torsional vibration damper mounted on driveline component reduces the torsional excitation and results a lower torsional vibration at driveline components.
-Noise and vibration issues like boom noise and high vibrations at low engine rpm range drive are often resulted due to high engine firing order torsional excitation input to the driveline.
+Noise and vibration issues like boom noise and high vibrations at low engine RPM range drive are often resulted due to high engine firing order torsional excitation input to the driveline.
 More often, this becomes one of the most objectionable noise and vibration issues in vehicle and should be eliminated or reduced for better NVH performance.
 A 4 cylinder, 4 stroke small diesel engine equipped with SMF is found to have high engine firing order torsional excitation.

 Abstract A Flywheel is a rotating mechanical device that evens out the energy fluctuations of an engine and establishes an even crank rotational speed by storing kinetic energy.
 This paper aims to study the effect of the potential failures on flywheel due to balancing hole position for a proposed grey cast iron material.
 Any change in its design requires a thorough comprehension of the expected failure modes during operation.
 For a flywheel, typical failure like crack is very critical for vehicle and occupant safety.
 Here, CAE test method is adopted for simulating the actual bench tests for design validation of the flywheel.
 This simulation helps to understand the stresses caused by the structural and thermal loads and recommend design solution which can be readily adopted.
 The simulation is followed by a rig test where the validation tests are performed for different balancing hole depths.
 The study revealed that 1.
 Balancing hole have immense role in crack initiation 2.